CigarsSmoker/Clone/Examples-of-useful-ruleset.md

 To copy a specific ruleset below into your own ruleset, go to _"My rules"_ in the dashboard.
 When you click _Edit_, you will be able to freely edit your rules, so from there it is just a matter of copying any specific ruleset below and pasting at the end of your list of rules, then click _Save_.

+#### Facebook **only** on Facebook

+    * facebook.com * block
+    * facebook.net * block
+    facebook.com facebook.com * allow
+    facebook.com fbstatic-a.akamaihd.net * allow

+Probably needs more rules, but I don't have a Facebook account, can't tell.
+But for those without a Facebook account, this worked good enough to browse Facebook pages.

 #### Github

     github.com ghconduit.com xhr allow